UCR-Library-Honors-Ignition-Seminar/week-06-creative-code/INSTRUCTIONS-BITSY.md

 ## Step 10: Play-Test

-Click **"play"** (the triangle button in the top bar) to run your game in the editor.
+Click **"play"** (top right) to run your game in the editor.
 Walk through every room and every exit to make sure nothing is broken.

 Common issues to check:
 - Can the avatar reach all exits without getting stuck in tiles?